libmdbx 0.13.2.0 (2024-12-11T21:51:56+03:00)

 • Moreover, in a multithreaded process at the fork() moment any number of threads could run in critical and/or intermediate sections of MDBX code with interaction and/or racing conditions with threads from other process(es).
 For instance: shrinking a database or copying it to a pipe, opening or closing environment, beginning or finishing a transaction, and so on. = Therefore, any solution other than simply close database (and reopen if necessary) in a child process would be both extreme complicated and so fragile.

 Do not start more than one transaction for a one thread.
 If you think about this, it's really strange to do something with two data snapshots at once, which may be different.
-MDBX checks and preventing this by returning corresponding error code (MDBX_TXN_OVERLAPPING, MDBX_BAD_RSLOT, MDBX_BUSY) unless you using MDBX_NOTLS option on the environment.
-Nonetheless, with the MDBX_NOTLS option, you must know exactly what you are doing, otherwise you will get deadlocks or reading an alien data.
+MDBX checks and preventing this by returning corresponding error code (MDBX_TXN_OVERLAPPING, MDBX_BAD_RSLOT, MDBX_BUSY) unless you using MDBX_NOSTICKYTHREADS option on the environment.
+Nonetheless, with the MDBX_NOSTICKYTHREADS option, you must know exactly what you are doing, otherwise you will get deadlocks or reading an alien data.

 Transactions, rollbacks etc